 Tim glared at Dick, annoyed before turning towards Elizabeth.
 “You’re horrible.
 You don’t really think…”

 Elizabeth slowly walked down the street.
 She had fibbed to Tim.
-She didn’t have to meet her mother and Jeannie for another two and half hours.
-But she wasn’t ready to open completely up about her past and the information in the files was going to force open a few of those doors.
-She gave him the full unedited version of her dreams.
+She didn’t have to meet her mother and Jeannie for another two and a half hours.
+But she wasn’t ready to open up completely about her past, and the information in the files was going to force open a few of those doors.
+She gave him the full, unedited version of her dreams.

 Would he return the favor?
 Giving him the files all but told him that she knew that he was Red Robin.
 Would he trust her too or would he try to bury the secret further?
 Elizabeth sighed as she spotted Collin following her from the corner of her eyes.

 She darted quickly into the alley on her right and glanced around.
-There was a fire escape of her left and few pieces of garbage scattered along the floor.
+There was a fire escape on her left and few pieces of garbage scattered along the floor.
 She looked up and smirked.
 There was a slim mental bar connecting the two buildings.
-She could do the same trick she used on Angel the first time.
+She could do the same trick she’d used on Angel the first time.

 She jumped and grabbed onto the bar.
 Quickly she swung herself up into a handstand position and waited.
 A few minutes later Collin walked in and froze as he looked around in confusion.
 “Where…” He muttered.
-“She couldn’t disappear that fast.”
+“She couldn’t have disappeared that fast.”